ANNUAL REPORT 2024-25

 Board member

-Faiza is a academic and a recognised practitioner in social change, with over 20 years’ experience in advancing equity, inclusion and transformative community development.
-Her impactful contributions have earned her state and national recognition.
-She is a recipient of the Order of Australia Medal (2020) and the Queensland Government Multicultural Award for Outstanding Individual (2018).
+Dr Faiza El-Higzi is a distinguished academic and social change advocate with over two decades of experience in advancing equity, inclusion, and community development.
+Her contributions have been recognised with an Order of Australia Medal and the Queensland Multicultural Award for Outstanding Individual Achievement.

 Alvin Hava

 B.Applied Health Science (Indigenous Health), Advanced Dipl.
-Management, and a Cert IV in Youth Work, Indigenous Primary Health Care, Assessment and Training and Mental Health
+Management, and Cert IVs in Youth Work, Indigenous Primary Health Care, Assessment and Training and Mental Health

 Alvin is the General Manager of Mithangkaya Nguli Young People Ahead Youth and Community Services Indigenous Corporation, based on Kalkadoon Nation in the mining city of Mount Isa, and has been in this role for more than 12 years.